 The Legislative Branch

-Congress is also in charge of creating an annual budget, approving proposed laws, and keeping the President’s power in check.
-By representing the people of the United States and creating just laws, the Legislative branch exists to be the main voice for the citizens of the United States. 😀
+Congress is also in charge of setting the annual budget, approving proposed laws, and keeping the President’s power in check.
+As citizens, we elect our congress members, making this truly a government of the people.
+The Legislative branch exists to be the main voice for American citizens. 😀

 The Executive Branch

-The Executive Branch is in charge of enforcing our nation’s laws and carrying out government policies.
-This branch consists of the President, Vice President, the President’s cabinet, and 15 other departments along with many other staffers.
+The Executive Branch enforces our nation’s laws and carries out government policies.
+It consists of the President, Vice President, the President’s cabinet, and 15 executive departments with thousands of staffers.
+The President is also the Commander-in-Chief of the military.

-Fun Executive Branch Fact: The President lives and works in the White House, which is located at 1600 Pennsylvania Avenue NW in Washington, D.C.
-It has 132 rooms, 35 bathrooms, and 6 levels in the residence.
-It also has a movie theater, swimming pool, bowling alley, tennis court, and a putting green!
+Fun Executive Branch Fact: The White House has 132 rooms, 35 bathrooms, and 6 levels.
+It also features a movie theater, swimming pool, bowling alley, tennis court, and a putting green!

-The President is tasked with nominating Supreme Court Justices for the Judicial branch, conducting diplomacy with other countries, and evaluating laws submitted by the Legislative Branch.
-To maintain a system of checks and balances, the President can also veto legislation created by Congress.
-However, Congress can overturn this veto with a 2/3rds majority vote.
+The President nominates Supreme Court Justices, conducts diplomacy with other countries, and evaluates laws submitted by Congress.
+The President can veto legislation, but Congress can overturn that veto with a two-thirds majority vote.

 The Judicial Branch

-The Judicial Branch of government interprets the meaning of laws and judges whether any governmental actions violate the Constitution.
-This branch consists of our Supreme Court and other federal courts.
-The US President is in charge of nominating our Supreme Court Justices.
+The Judicial Branch interprets the meaning of laws and determines whether governmental actions violate the Constitution.
+It consists of the Supreme Court and other federal courts.
+The President nominates Justices, who must then be confirmed by the Senate.

-The Judicial Branch has the final say in all legal cases that could set a precedent within our country.
-If there are any questions as to whether the other branches are acting unconstitutionally, the Judicial Branch will be in charge of delivering a verdict.
+The Judicial Branch has the final say in legal cases that could set a precedent for the entire country.
+If there are questions about whether the other branches are acting unconstitutionally, the Judicial Branch delivers the verdict.

 3b) Explain why it is important to divide powers among different branches

 Our system of checks and balances exists to prevent one branch or individual from obtaining too much power.
-Having just declared independence from a tyrannical British king, our founding fathers decided to divide power amongst branches of government to prevent the formation of a monarchy.
+Having just declared independence from a king with unchecked authority, our founding fathers were determined to prevent any similar concentration of power.

-The goal of dividing power was to ensure that the government would be accountable to the people and that the rights of citizens would be protected.
-Seems like it was a good idea on their part, as our 3-branch system has been working for over 200 years!
+The goal was to ensure the government would always be accountable to the people and that citizens’ rights would be protected.
+Throughout history, nations where power is concentrated in one person or group have often seen corruption and abuse.
+Our three-branch system has been running strong for over 230 years!

 3c) Explain how each branch “checks” and “balances” the others